 The pork roast needs to brine one day for every two pounds of pork.
-In other words, a seven pound roast would need to brine at least two and a half days.
+In other words, a seven pound roast would need to brine at least three and a half days.
 This bucket of future ham needs to be refrigerated for the entire brine time.
 Plan accordingly!

 After brine time is done…

 When the brining time is completed, you need to rinse the roast(s).
 Some folks rinse it in cold water for several minutes, other folks put the roasts back into a clean bucket with fresh water and let it sit overnight.

 It all depends how salty you like your ham.
 The quicker you rinse, the saltier the ham will be.
 (We rinse ours for about five minutes – we like salty ham!)